Stonehenge Avenue

-Stonehenge Avenue is an ancient avenue on Salisbury plain, Wiltshire, England.
+Stonehenge Avenue is an ancient avenue on Salisbury Plain, Wiltshire, England.
 It is part of the Stonehenge, Avebury and Associated Sites UNESCO World Heritage Site.
-Discovered in the 18th century, it measures nearly 3 kilometers, connecting Stonehenge with the River Avon.
+Discovered in the 18th century, it measures nearly 3 kilometres, and connects Stonehenge with the River Avon.
 It was built during the Stonehenge 3 period of 2600 to 1700 BCE.

-Along some of its length The Avenue is aligned with the sunrise of the summer solstice, suggesting a time of most frequent use.
-In 2013 a section of A344 road was closed, which had cut through the Avenue close to Stonehenge.
-After the road surface was removed, it was shown that although the Avenue's banks had been sliced off, the filled in ditches were still in evidence, confirming that the Avenue continued through to the stone circle.
+Along some of its length, the avenue is aligned with the sunrise of the summer solstice, suggesting a time of most frequent use.
+In 2013 a section of A344 road was closed, which had cut through the avenue close to Stonehenge.
+After the road surface was removed, it was shown that although the avenue's banks had been sliced off, the filled-in ditches were still in evidence, confirming that the avenue continued through to the stone circle.

-At the end of the Avenue, a ring of pits, referred to as Bluestonehenge, was discovered in 2009.
+At the end of the avenue, a ring of pits, referred to as Bluestonehenge, was discovered in 2009.
 No monoliths were found, and stone chips which were assumed to be of bluestone were later found to bear no relation to the bluestones at Stonehenge.